How to check battery health of your Android mobile phone

 How frequently should I monitor battery health in my phone?

-You need not frequently monitor the battery’s health.
-It may be required only when you notice the phone is discharging fast.
-You may check battery health if you find abnormal battery drain or overheating, or if the device isn’t charging properly.
+You do not need to monitor the battery’s health frequently.
+It may be required only if you notice the phone is discharging faster than usual.
+You can check battery health if you notice abnormal battery drain, overheating, or if the device isn’t charging properly.

 Why does my phone drain quickly even after having good battery health?

-The phone battery could drain quickly despite good battery health because of factors like too many push notifications, too many background apps, too many location services running, high brightness levels, the screen staying on for too long, poor cell reception, or even outdated operating system and associated poor optimisation issues.
+The phone battery could drain quickly despite good battery health due to factors such as frequent push notifications, too many background apps, too many location services running, high brightness, phone getting warm due to warm weather, the screen staying on for too long, poor cell reception, or an outdated operating system with associated optimisation issues.

 When should I consider replacing my Android phone battery?

 Most Android phone manufacturers recommend that once your battery capacity has fallen below 80 percent due to too many charge cycles, it is best to replace it with a new one.
-If the aforementioned battery health checkers show the health to be poor, it means it’s time to get the phone’s battery checked or even replaced.
+If the aforementioned battery health checkers indicate poor battery health, it’s time to have the phone’s battery checked or replaced.

 What should I do if my phone doesn’t have a Battery Health option in Settings?

-You can use 3rd party apps like DevCheck, Battery Monitor or Battery Guru to get this status.
+You can use third-party apps such as DevCheck, Battery Monitor, or Battery Guru to get this status.
 On a Samsung phone, you can use the Samsung Members app to get the battery life status.

 What does a low battery health percentage mean in Android?

 If the battery health percentage is low or poor, it means you need to take the phone to your smartphone brand’s customer care.
 They will diagnose and tell you if you need to change the battery.
-If yes, pay and get the battery changed.
+If so, pay and have the battery replaced.

 How to reset my Android battery cycle?

 As per Google support, you have to charge the phone to 100 percent and continue charging for another one or two hours.
-Don’t stop the charging or use the device during this period.
-After these two hours, unplug the charger and start using the device until it hits 0 per cent charge and shuts down.
+Don’t stop charging or using the device during this period.
+After these two hours, unplug the charger and use the device until it reaches 0 per cent charge and shuts down.
 Now charge the device again to 100 percent.
 That’s it.
 This should reset the Android battery cycle.